Billy Kidd: Ski racing

 victory came a month later at the Roch Cup slalom in Aspen, Colorado.
 His second win came a year later, also a slalom on U.S. snow at Squaw Valley, California.

 At the 1970 World Championships in Val Gardena, Italy, Kidd won the gold medal in the combined and the bronze in the slalom.
 On winning the gold, he said, "I'd always promised my mom I'd bring home a gold medal."
 Following the conclusion of the World Championships in mid-February 1970, Kidd retired from the World Cup circuit, and immediately joined the new pro circuit, started by former U.S. Ski Team coach (and Kidd's and Heuga's University of Colorado ski coach) Bob Beattie.
 Kidd won the pro championship the same year, the only racer to hold world titles in the two circuits at once.
 Nagging injuries led to few starts during the 1972 season, and he retired from the pro circuit that fall.

-Kidd graduated from the University of Colorado in 1969 with a B.S. degree in economics.
-Kidd's heritage is part Native American (Abenaki), and he is the honorary captain of the Native American Olympic Ski Team.
-In 2013, Kidd was inducted into the Vermont Sports Hall of Fame.
+Kidd graduated from the University of Colorado Boulder in 1969 with a Bachelor of Science degree in economics.